They say…

 17. Hoepfner Kräusen, 5.1%, Karlsruhe, Baden-Württemberg, Deutschland.
 Unfiltered but on CO2 at Cerveteca, Barcelona, as part of their 2008 World Beer Cup Winners selection.
 A lovely pale yellow Kellerbier with a smooth subtle slightly sweet vanilla honey, vegetal notes, a soft lightly citric clean light malt palate, slight hints of soft fruit and beautifully judged hops, and a refined citric-hoppy finish with gently cleansing berry vanilla hints.
 A delight.

 18. Hofbrouwerijke Hofblues, 5.5%, Beerzel, Antwerpen, Vlaanderen.
 From a tiny, originally hobby, brewery, this is one of the more obscure beers to have been selected by Tim Webb and Joris Pattyn for their 100 Belgian Beers to Try Before you Die – though others have complained of contaminated bottles.
-My sample, bought at the Pigs Ear festival, was fine; a decent rich dark ruby stout with a leathery blackcurrant marmite and coffee aroma, a caramel and coffee palate with a bit of hops and detergent, and chewy roast spicy flavours in a chocolatey finish.
+My sample, bought at the Pigs Ear festival, was fine; a decent rich dark ruby with a leathery blackcurrant marmite and coffee aroma, a caramel and coffee palate with a bit of hops and detergent, and chewy roast spicy flavours in a chocolatey finish.

 19. Hook Norton Double Stout, 4.8%, Hook Norton, Oxfordshire, England.
-Revived within the last couple of decades from an early 20th century recipe, this stout was decent enough in its former filtered bottled form, but in 2008 it was relaunched as a bottle conditioned beer to become an instant minor classic.
-A rich malt roast aroma has a lightly spicy touch, with a gentle sparkle on a smooth chocolate malt palate, hints of slightly tart autumn fruites, pencil lead and burry hops.
+Revived within the last couple of decades from an early 20th century recipe, this was decent enough in its former filtered bottled form, but in 2008 it was relaunched as a bottle conditioned beer to become an instant minor classic.
+A rich malt roast chocolate aroma has a lightly spicy touch, with a gentle sparkle on a smooth chocolate malt palate, hints of slightly autumn fruites, pencil lead and burry hops.
 A lightly spicy swallow heralds a roasty coffee and blackcurrant finish.
 Bought at Waitrose.

 20. Ithaca Excelsior!
 Ten, 9.9%, Ithaca, New York, USA.
 According to the bottle, “too many malts to list” and “an excess of American hops” go into this red-brown beer with its big, bubbly orange-yellow tinged head.
 Ripe fruit, spice, slightly dirty, sulphury, cream and ceramic notes are apparent on the aroma, while a firm malt palate has thistly, intense hops and ripe fruit.
 There’s lots more fruit plus mineral notes in a bitter but warming finish with a hint of pepper.
 Bought at Bierkraft, New York City.

 21. Jolly Brewer Suzanne’s Stout 3.5%, Wrecsam, Wrecsam, Cymru.
 From a very small brewery attached to a brewing supplies shop that has produced a string of fascinating beers.
-A beer with an astonishing depth of flavour given its ABV, with a nutty roasted barley and fruit cake aroma slightly tinged with cough sweet, a dry roasty rye bread and rooty hops palate with toasted vine fruit, an estery swallow and a dry bitter finish laced with caramel and pepper.
+A beer with an astonishing depth of flavour given its ABV, with a nutty roasted barley and fruit cake aroma slightly tinged with cough sweet, a dry roasty rye bread and rooty hops palate with toasted vine fruit, an estery swallow and a dry bitter chocolate finish laced with caramel and pepper.
 From Meadow Farm Shop, Tintern.

 22. Mexicana Potro 4.7%, Tecate, Baja California, Mexico.
-This beer split our team down the middle when we tried it blind at the Tesco Drinks Awards judging.
+This beer split our tasting team down the middle when we tried it blind at the Tesco Drinks Awards judging.
 If you’re expecting a straight porter you’ll be surprised as there’s a deliberate wild yeast streak of lambic-like sourness within the stylish blue bottle, softened by dark slightly treacly malt and notes of roast.
-A tart finish has chocolate, a scattering of hops, fruit and smoke.
+A finish has chocolate, a scattering of hops, fruit and smoke.
 I loved it.

 23. Mikkeller Beer Geek Breakfast 7.5%, København, Hovedstaden, Danmark.
 As the name suggests, its US-inspired brewers are well aware of the enthusiast market and unsurprisingly the denizens of ratebeer.com and the like have taken very well to this and their and other products.
 I also tried their strong, hoppy brown ale Jackie Brown in 2008 and rated it very highly, but I’ve limited myself to one beer per brewer here and this just pips the post.
-It’s a superb coffee stout with a sophisticated dry fruit note, a chaffy aroma, complex dry dark palate with red grape tannins and raspberry as well as coffee hints, and an abbey dubbel-like brown sugar wash over marmitey malt on a finish that also offers peppery black coffee.
+It’s a superb coffee with a sophisticated dry fruit note, a chaffy chocolate aroma, complex dry dark palate with red grape tannins and raspberry as well as coffee hints, and an -like brown sugar wash over marmitey malt on a finish that also offers peppery black coffee.
 Bought at Utobeer.

 24. Molen Tsarina Esra Reserva, 11%, Bodegraven, Zuid Holland, Nederland.
 Available from a huge claret cask at the Great British Beer Festival, this limited edition imperial stout is from one of Europe’s most innovative and consistently interesting brewers.
-Near-black, with almost no head and a heady winy estery aroma over smooth but intense dark malt, leading to an equally estery and winy warming palate with vanilla and spiced orange liqueur, and a lightly smoky smooth finish with fine and a little charred wood.
+Near-black, with almost no head and a heady winy estery aroma over smooth but intense dark malt, leading to an equally estery and winy warming palate with vanilla and spiced orange liqueur, and a lightly smoky smooth finish with fine chocolate and a little charred wood.
 An outstanding example of a cask matured beer.

 25. Nethergate Augustinian Premium Ale, 4.5%, Sudbury, Suffolk, England.
 Brewer Ian Hornsey has produced several beers under the Augustinian name, nodding to the nearby priory at Clare, but this bottle conditioned bitter is arguably the best so far.
 Rich amber with a big rocky head and a pungent hop aroma with a balsamic, sulphurous note, a full biscuity slightly oily palate with complex spicy seedy orange strawberry and hop notes, and a peppery caramel liquorice finish turning sternly hoppy.
 Bought at Utobeer.

 26. Oc’Ale Bière Noire Stout, 6%, Lafrançaise, Midi-Pyrénées, France.
-Unusual black beer with fresh biscuity malt aroma, banana milkshake and roast notes, malty but slightly sour pineapple juice and dark cake palate with liquorice and more banana, and a sweet-sour finish with syrup and a hint of roast.
+Unusual black beer with fresh biscuity malt aroma, banana milkshake and roast notes, malty but slightly sour pineapple juice and dark cake palate with liquorice and more banana, and a sweet-sour finish with chocolate syrup and a hint of roast.
 From Caves à bulles, Paris, in bottle.

 27. Port Lost Abbey The Angel’s Share, 12.5%, San Marcos, California, USA.
 Another rare treat on draught at the Great British Beer Festival, this extraordinary barrel aged beer has spent six months in Heaven Hill Wheat Whiskey barrels.
 It comes out black, with a bubbly yellow head, an intense winy woody dark malt and whisky aroma heady with calvados & marzipan fumes, a winy malty fruity spicy palate with notes not only of whisky but liquroice and a tartish tannic note, and a soothing fruity woody finish long developing with late nut, herb and root flavours.
 Probably my beer of the year.